dqcuong93/automation-scripts/MacOS/README.md

 # MacOS-automation-scripts
-Python automation scripts help your life easier
+Python automation scripts help your life easier.

+This does most of your daily life works.

 ## GPG encryption
 Encrypt your file by GPG (or GnuPG) with US Government standard `AES256`.
-Go to folder `encrypt_files_by_gpg` to have a better look at it.
+Go to folder `encrypt_files_by_gpg` to see more detail.

 ## SSH key changing
 File: `change_ssh_private_key.py`.